a13ks3y/cockhero/README.md

 ## Road Map
 * Implement "save" and "load" (localStorage and plaintext that could be copied to the clipboard).
-* Add purpose to switch to landscape for better expirience message if device in a portrait position
+* Add purpose to switch to landscape for better experience message if device in a portrait position
 * Add menu items and settings to the header. @todo: list menu items here.
 * Add eye tracking software (purpose: to detect which quoter of the screen